Informatics Newsletter October 2017

-Issue 9 of our School newsletter for staff
+Issue 9 of our School newsletter for staff and students.

 Steve Renals and colleagues have secured funding for SpeechWave project that will pursue an alternative approach to robust speech recognition, in which deep learning to learn speech recognition directly from the speech waveform will be used.

 Philip Wadler is a co-author of Gradual Session Types published in a new journal, PACMPL, devoted to publishing papers presented at three top programming language conferences.